Visualization And How It Can Transform Your Life

 - Begin to think about the outcome, object, or situation that you want in your life.
 Think about it as clearly as possible with every detail that you can imagine.
-Make sure that you add into your visualization your feelings and emotions related to what you are visualizing.
+Fully feel the emotions related to what you are visualizing.

 - Practice doing this at least once a day, but preferably more.

 You don't have to spend hours visualizing.
 It can be something that you do for just 5 or 10 minutes every time you get started.
-When you have finished visualizing it's important that you continue to maintain a good attitude about whatever it is that you are visualizing.
-It's not going to help you visualize if you spend the rest of the day thinking about how what you're visualizing is impossible.
-Instead, continue to hold on to the belief that you can achieve that in your life throughout the rest of the day.
+When you have finished visualizing, you might try to hold on to that vision throughout the day.

-If you're new to the idea of visualization, you may find yourself questioning if it can actually work and how.
-Visualization is simply training your mind.
-In a way, you are practicing for experiencing whatever it is that you want in your life.
-The more you focus on something, the more you are likely to see it in your life.
+Visualization entails training your mind.
+In a way, you are practicing experiencing whatever it is that you want in your life.
+The more you focus on something, the more likely you may be to see it in your life.
 You've probably heard the idea that you get in life what you expect.
-If you don't expect much in life, you are likely to achieve it because your mind has settled and subconsciously you are not motivated to go after what it is that you want really.
+If you don't expect much in life, you are likely to achieve just that because your mind has settled and, subconsciously, you are not motivated to go after what it is that you really want.

-However, when you spend time actively visualizing what it is you want for yourself, you are creating that motivation within to go after it.
-The more you visualize it, the more you are able to really see and believe that it is possible in your life.
-You will look for the opportunities to make it happen.
+However, when you spend time actively visualizing what it is you want for yourself, you are creating the motivation within yourself to go after it.
+The more you visualize it, the more you can see and believe that it is possible in your life.
+You can also look for more opportunities to make it happen.

 How Can Visualization Transform Your Life?

-As mentioned above there are many athletes that participate in the practice of visualization in order to improve their athletic ability.
-However, this can also apply to non-athletes as well.
-Visualizing your work performance can help you to deliver better and boost your productivity.
+There are many athletes who participate in visualization to improve their athletic ability, and this strategy can also apply to non-athletes.
+Visualizing your work performance can help you to deliver higher-quality results and boost your productivity.

-One of the reasons that your performance will improve is that you're more focused on your work.
+One of the reasons that your performance can improve is that you may be more focused on your work.
 You're training your mind to focus through the visualization process.
-We have many things that work to distract us throughout our day, including other people and technology.
-Our brain gets used to having this constant stimulation and activity.
-However, it also makes it more difficult for us to focus.
-When you practice visualization, you are getting into the routine of calming your mind.
-This helps you train yourself to focus on one thing at a time.
-Your retraining your brain to focus.
+We all have many daily distractions, including other people and technology.
+Our brain gets used to having this constant stimulation and activity; however, it also makes it more difficult for us to focus.
+When you practice visualization, you are getting into the routine of calming your mind, thus training yourself to focus on one thing at a time.
+You're retraining your brain to focus.

-There's a large percentage of people that hate public speaking.
-This includes standing in front of a larger room full of people or even giving a presentation in front of a conference table full of co-workers.
-If you have a presentation coming up, you can overcome your anxiety and nervousness with the practice of visualization.
-Visualizing giving your speech and having a good response helps you to remember your speech.
-It also helps you to go in having more confidence when you are really ready to perform.
+There's a large percentage of people who hate public speaking or experience anxiety while doing it.
+This includes standing in front of a larger room full of people or giving a presentation in front of a group of co-workers.
+If you have a presentation coming up, you might overcome your anxiety and nervousness with the practice of visualization.
+Visualizing giving your speech and having a positive response may help you to remember your speech.
+It can also allow you to go in with more confidence when you are ready to perform.

 Learn What You Really Want

-Life is busy, and if we don't take the time to think about what we want really, we will never really know.
-When you spend time visualizing situations and thinking through the details of them, you get in tune with yourself.
-You begin to understand yourself better.
-You're able to see the things that you want to achieve in life.
-This helps you to understand on a deeper level why you want those things.
-Working through visualizations help you to come up with clear goals and really understand what it is that you want.
-The more detailed you get about it the clearer you'll actually get on what that looks like in your life.
+Life is busy, and if we don't take the time to think about what we want, we may never figure it out.
+When you spend time visualizing situations and thinking through the details of them, you can get in tune with yourself and begin to understand yourself on a deeper level.
+You're likely more able to see the things that you want to achieve in life, which can help you to understand on a deeper level why you want those things.
+Visualizations can allow you to come up with clear goals and really understand what it is that you want.
+The more detailed you are, the clearer you can be about what that looks like in your life.